EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ### Metadata: an important consideration
-The other important component of importing your data for proper use is to assign each mutation to a biological sample, and also make sure that some additional information about each sample is present (e.g., a chemical treatment, a dose, etc.).
-This is done by providing a sample data file (tab delimited, comma delimited, etc.; the choice is up to the user, but the delimiter of the file must be specified as a parameter in the function).
-Importantly, this is a file that would be analogous to "colData", or "column data", a term often used in the `DESeq2` package.
-Hence, it must contain some information about an existing column in your variant file, which is typically going to be sample.
+An important component of importing your data for proper use is to assign each mutation to a biological sample, and also make sure that some additional information about each sample is present (e.g., a chemical treatment, a dose, etc.).
+This is done by providing a sample data file.
+Importantly, it must contain some information about an existing column in your variant file, which is typically going to be sample.
 So the first column in your sample data file should indeed be `sample`.
 Then, additional columns such as `dose` or `tissue` or `treatment` can be added, and these columns will be joined with your variant file to capture that information and associate it with each mutation.

-Similarly, if the user is using a target panel, they may supply additional metadata columns in their custom_regions_file that will be appended to the variant file.
+Similarly, if you are using a target panel, they may supply additional metadata columns in their `custom_regions_file` that will be appended to the variant file.
 Metadata for the TwinStrand's DuplexSeq™ Mutagenesis Panels include: genic context, region chromatin state, region GC content, and the regions' genes.

 ## Calculating Mutation Frequencies
-The function calculate_mut_freq() summarises the mutation counts across arbitrary groupings within the mutation data.
+The function `calculate_mut_freq` summarises the mutation counts across arbitrary groupings within the mutation data.
 Mutations can be summarised across samples, experimental groups, and mutation subtypes for later statistical analyses.
 Mutation frequency is calculated by dividing the number of mutations by the total number of sequenced bases in each group.
 The units for mutation frequency are mutations/bp.

 ### Grouping Mutations
-Mutation counts and total sequenced bases are summed within groups that can be designated using the cols_to_group parameter.
-This parameter can be set to one or more columns in the mutation data that represents experimental variables of interest.
+Mutation counts and total sequenced bases are summed within groups that can be designated using the `cols_to_group` parameter.
+This parameter can be set to one or more columns in the mutation data that represent experimental variables of interest.

 The following will return mutation counts and frequencies summed across samples.
 ```{r}
 mf_data <- calculate_mut_freq(
             mutation_data = mut_data,